 Monday – Friday from 8:00 a.m. to 5:00pm (other times by appointment)

 A counselor is available by pager 24 hours a day, 7 days a week – follow the instructions on voicemail. www.umb-eap.org

 Human Resource Services

-A student with questions or a complaint about sexual harassment/sexual violence should report to the Associate Vice President for Academic and Student Affairs, who is the University’s Title IX Coordinator for sexual harassment/sexual violence complaints on campus.
-If the Title IX Coordinator cannot be reached or there is a role conflict, the Assistant Vice President for Academic and Student Affairs may be used as an alternate.
+A student with questions or a complaint about sexual harassment/sexual violence should report to the Title IX Coordinator for sexual harassment/sexual violence complaints on campus.
+If the Title IX Coordinator cannot be reached or there is a role conflict, the Deputy Title IX Coordinator may be used as an alternate.